 Open daily to pedestrian use, sunrise to sunset.

-Note: Walking path is not shoveled during the winter.
+Note: The walking path is not shoveled during the winter months.

 Visit the Site of the Battle of Saratoga

 Saratoga National Historical Park, part of the US National Park Service, commemorates the site where our emerging nation fought for its first victory in the Battle of Saratoga during the American Revolution.
 Park visitors can follow in the footsteps of Revolutionary War soldiers and get a great view of the mountains by hiking on the Wilkinson Trail.

-The Historical Park is made up of three separate units, all just a short drive from Saratoga Springs:
+The Park is made up of multiple units, all just a short drive from each other:

 - The 4-square-mile Saratoga Battlefield in Stillwater

-- The General Philip Schuyler House, approximately seven miles north of the Battlefield, in Schuylerville
+- The General Philip Schuyler House, approximately 7 miles north of the Battlefield

 - The Saratoga Monument, a 155-foot obelisk that commemorates the American victory, located approximately 7 1/2 miles north of the Battlefield

 The restored Schuyler House offers a glimpse into Colonial life and was the country home of American General Philip Schuyler.
 Schuyler had the home rebuilt after the British burned it to the ground during their retreat.

-The Saratoga Monument is open Fridays through Sundays during the summer season, and was built to commemorate where the British General Burgoyne surrendered.
+The Saratoga Monument is open Fridays through Sundays during the summer season, and it was built to commemorate where the British General Burgoyne surrendered.
 There is a brief talk by a Ranger stationed at the Monument.

 The presentation and the climb to and from the top of the 155-foot granite monument totals about 30 minutes.
 The view from the top offers a unique perspective of the farmlands and countryside where the Continental Army battled and the history of the world took a sharp turn towards liberty for all people.